Skip to Content

 2. Earn nine credits at the 3000 – 4000 level* above minimum for degree (51 credits of 120 required for bachelor's degree with honors versus 42 credits for a traditional baccalaureate degree).

-3. Maintain a minimum semesterly GPA of 3.25; students who earn below 3.25 would have one semester to regain the required GPA.
+3. Maintain a minimum semesterly GPA of 3.25; students who earn below 3.25 will have one semester to regain the required GPA.

 4. Complete three semesters of qualifying community engagement (see table below) once admitted to the Honors Program.